-The term "cole crops" refers to waxy-leaved Brassicas of European origin, of the species Brassica oleraceae.
-Cabbage, broccoli and cauliflower and other brassica crops are hardy crops that can be grown in all areas of New England.
-They are well adapted to this region and plants maturing under cool weather conditions are of especially high quality.
-This diverse family has similar requirements, diseases and pests.
+The term "cole crops" refers to waxy-leaved brassicas of European origin, of the species Brassica oleraceae.
+Cabbage, broccoli and cauliflower and other brassica crops are hardy crops that are well adapted to New England.
+Plants maturing under cool weather conditions are of especially high quality.
+This diverse family has similar cultural requirements, diseases and pests.

 Types and Varieties